-- 33. On 23 May 2025, the Secretariat conducted a briefing for States Parties on the status of the Secretariat's mandated activities pertaining to the full elimination of the Syrian chemical weapons programme.
-The Secretariat is preparing its next deployment to the Syrian Arab Republic. - 34.
-The United Nations Office for Project Services (UNOPS) continues to provide support to the OPCW Mission in the Syrian Arab Republic in accordance with the Tripartite Agreement concluded between the OPCW, UNOPS, and the Syrian Arab Republic.
-This Agreement facilitates the Secretariat's mandated activities in the Syrian Arab Republic pertaining to the full elimination of the Syrian chemical weapons programme, and to any subsequent decision or resolution of the relevant organs of the OPCW or the United Nations, as well as any bilateral agreements concluded between the OPCW and the Syrian Arab Republic.
+- 30. The United Nations Office for Project Services continues to provide support to the OPCW Mission in the Syrian Arab Republic to facilitate the Secretariat's mandated activities in the Syrian Arab Republic pertaining to the full elimination of the Syrian chemical weapons programme, and to any subsequent decision or resolution of the relevant organs of the OPCW or the United Nations, as well as any bilateral agreements concluded between the OPCW and the Syrian Arab Republic. - 31.
+An agreement on the privileges and immunities of the OPCW and its personnel for the conduct of operations in the Syrian Arab Republic was concluded through an exchange of letters between the Director-General of the OPCW and the caretaker Syrian Minister of Foreign Affairs and Expatriates, effective as of 16 June 2025.

-Activities carried out with respect to the OPCW Fact-Finding Mission in Syria
+Activities carried out with respect to the mandate of the OPCW Fact-Finding Mission in Syria

-- 35. Guided by Council decisions EC-M-48/DEC.1 and EC-M-50/DEC.1 (dated 4 February 2015 and 23 November 2015, respectively), as well as by United Nations Security Council resolution 2209 (2015), the FFM continues to study all available information relating to allegations of the use of chemical weapons in the Syrian Arab Republic. - 36.
-The FFM is continuing its work and will issue further reports in due course.
+- 32. Guided by Council decisions EC-M-48/DEC.1 and EC-M-50/DEC.1 (dated 4 February 2015 and 23 November 2015, respectively), as well as by United Nations Security Council resolution 2209 (2015), the OSM will continue to study all available information relating to allegations of the use of chemical weapons in the Syrian Arab Republic. - 33.
+The Secretariat is continuing its work and will issue further reports in due course.